Scandit/BarcodeScannerPlugin/docs/examples.md

 ===================================

 The Scandit Barcode Scanner SDK (downloadable from https://ssl.scandit.com/sdk) comes with three demos:
-* Simple: shows how to use the barcode scanner in a cordova project
+* Simple: shows how to use the barcode scanner in a cordova project.
 * Extended: allows the user to configure the barcode scanner as well as the UI from the application itself.
 * MatrixScan: shows how to use MatrixScan.